UsairimIsani/mrcashback/README.md

   -- a static design is provided in cashBack_design.zip if helpful
   - bonus points for error handling, tests, code comments in proper English
+  - bonus points for admin role and extra view which allows assigning a value and other metadata to the submitted photos

 > Good luck!